uxd-lcc/idvs-phase2-template/README.md

   - :file_folder: js
     - :no_entry_sign: `utils.js` → Do not touch it.
     - :no_entry_sign: `d3.v4.js` → Do not touch it.
-- :file_folder: question-1,2,3 → A sample question folder.
+- :file_folder: question-1 → A sample question folder.
 Duplicate it to create new pages for your research questions.
-Read to the bottom to see the 3 different examples.
+(See [below for more](#examples-included))
   - :file_folder: img
     - :white_check_mark: `cover.png`→ The cover of the question page.
 Replace it.
     - :white_check_mark: `example-finding.png` → An example of a .png image for showing a relevant finding.
 Replace it.